 Bring Centres in Dublin City Council

-There are currently two large Recycling Centres in Dublin City Council administrative area.
-There are a further nine Bring Centres which operate at a community level.
+There are currently three large Recycling Centres in Dublin City Council administrative area.
+There are a further seven Bring Centres which operate at a community level.

 The charge for using these facilities is based on the type of the materials you are depositing and the size of your vehicle.
 Fees are charged according to the costs displayed on site by Dublin City Council.